You will need both resource consent and building consent to relocate a house.

 The house’s external appearance and structure must be reinstated to a reasonable standard, and the new location will need to comply with the District Plan.

 What you’ll need to apply for resource consent

-- Site plan at 1:100 scale showing the location of the house
+- Site plan at 1:100 scale showing the house location.

-- Photographs of the house to be relocated
+- Photos of the house to be relocated.

-You will need to pay a cash bond before the house is moved to its new site.
-Council will inform you of the bond amount as a condition on the resource consent.
-The bond amount is assessed by a Building Officer to cover the cost of reinstatement work and will vary depending on the state of the house.
-For example, a condition may be imposed on the resource consent requiring you paint the exterior, or make good all exterior cladding, joinery, roofing and spouting.
+You'll need to pay a cash bond before the house is moved to its new site.
+We'll let you know the amount as a condition on the resource consent.
+The bond amount is assessed by a building officer to cover the cost of reinstatement work and will vary depending on the state of the house.

 For example, the resource consent might require you to paint the exterior, or fix the exterior cladding, joinery, roofing or spouting.

 If there will be multiple houses on the site or if there is a proposed subdivision, you may need to pay a development contribution.

 To find out more contact our building and planning team